LANGUAGE APPS REVIEWS

 Nicole Eberhard has a Masters degree in English Literature which has left her with a book-buying problem.
 She has since abandoned the world of academia, travelled to South America and is trying to master Spanish.

-French course in Oakville.
+French course in Vancouver, Training Advisor, BBA.

-French course in Charlotte.
+French course in Mississauga.

-French course in Thunder Bay.
+French course in Birmingham (Alabama).

-French course in Burlington.
+French course in Kitchener.

-French course in Guelph.
+French course in Philadelphia.